Bitcoin-com/bip70-merchant-services/README.md

 npm run server
 ```

-Then will have a server running at http://localhost:3000 with hot code replacement and live reloading in the browser.
+Then will then have a server running at **[http://localhost:3000](http://localhost:3000)** with hot code replacement and live reloading in the browser.

 If you want to build a distribution, you have to execute